ebenezerraph/greetings/README.md

 # Greetings
-This is a simple web page that displays a greeting message and provides interactive buttons with modals.
+This is a simple web project that displays a greeting and provides interactive buttons and modals.

 ## Features
-- It greets the user based on the time of day.
+- It greets the visitor based on the time of day.
-- "Awesome" and "Awful" buttons open corresponding modal boxes.
+- "Awesome" and "Awful" buttons open the corresponding "Awesome" and "Awful" modal boxes.
 - Modal boxes can be closed by clicking the close button, outside the modal, or pressing Esc.
+Duh!
 - Minimalist design 🙂.

 ## Technologies